sonobois/big-data-installs/README.md

 # big-data-installs
-Installing Hadoop and Spark on Linux for the Big Data course at PES University
+Installing Big Data frameworks

-# Installing Hadoop and Spark
+## Usage

-Hadoop and Spark can be installed by either following the step-by-step instructions in the markdown files, or by simply executing the shell scripts provided.
+Hadoop and the other scripts can be installed by either following the step-by-step instructions in the markdown files, or by simply executing the shell scripts provided.

 First provide all shell scripts the necessary permissions.
 ```bash